 Banners for non-shooting events

-One of our most asked for features, have been banners.
+One of our most asked for features have been banners.
 With a banner you can add any non-shooting event you’d like to your call sheet; rehearsal, lunch, team transport etc. If you have added production time to your script, as well as set working hours, Dramatify will automatically present you with a complete shooting schedule for the day.

-Drag and drop makes planning and changes lightning fast, even on location
+Drag and drop makes planning and changes lightning-fast, even on location

 With added drag and drop, you can just reorder your scenes and banners in the order you want them.
-Since it works great on mobile too, you can easily adjust the shooting schedule during the day, if you been faster than estimated, or slower.
+Since it works great on mobile too, you can easily adjust the shooting schedule during the day, if you were faster than estimated, or slower.

 Page-part calculator: A look in the mirror while moving forward

-If you write your screenplay in any Final Draft-compatible, .fdx, program and import it to Dramatify, the length of each scene follows.
+If you write your screenplay in any Final Draft-compatible,.fdx, program and import it to Dramatify, the length of each scene follows.
 But what if you cut and paste from another program, edit scenes, or write your screenplay from scratch in Dramatify?

 Enter the page calculator!
 When editing each scene you can calculate (or recalculate) the length of the scene, to make sure you get the correct information in your call sheets.
 This also makes many team members happy, who are used to and comfortable with, producing based on page counts.